Angela (enslaved woman): Archaeological investigation

 The first archaeological investigation into parts of what has become known in the twenty-first century as 'The Angela Site' was undertaken by the Civilian Conservation Corps in the 1930s, many of whom were African American laborers.
-Between 2017 and 2019 archaeologists at Historic Jamestowne investigated the site where Peirce's property lay, with a view to revealing more about the kind of life that Angela and other early inhabitants may have lived.
+Between 2017 and 2019 archaeologists at Historic Jamestown investigated the site where Peirce's property lay, to reveal more about the kind of life that Angela and other early inhabitants may have lived.
 Four cowrie shells were excavated as part of the site assemblage and have been cautiously interpreted as connected to Angela.

 Legacy

 On 18 August 2019, the 400th anniversary of the arrival of Angela and other enslaved people to America was commemorated in Jamestown.
 Attendees included over two hundred people, including local and national members of the National Association for the Advancement of Colored People, as well as people from the Ghanaian community.
 To some members of the African American community, Angela, as a part of the group of 'First Africans', is an important aspect of their historical identity.
-At Historic Jamestowne a costumed interpreter performs Angela's story for visitors.
+At Historic Jamestown, a costumed interpreter performs Angela's story for visitors.
 A new play was commissioned by the Jamestown Settlement, which also tells Angela's story.
 One of the cowrie shells excavated in 2019 is on display in the Archaearium at Historic Jamestowne.
 A memorial to Angela was unveiled at Fort Monroe.